This post may contain affiliate links. Please read our disclosure policy.

 Recipe source: Betty Crocker

-If you like this Skinny Greek Layered Dip, you might also like...
+If you like 7-Layer Greek Dip, you may also like

 I need to get some advise.
 I haven’t been to a WW meeting since 2020.
 I don’t believe they have meetings where we used to go.
 That was the perfect place for us.
 Anyway, I haven’t been on a WW plan since then and have therefore gained a lot of weight.
 I finally noticed I’m being charged nearly $15 a month.
 When I was keeping my weight down I don’t believe I was charged, but since I haven’t been posting my true weight I understand why it was no longer free.
 Thing is my husband drove me and also was in the program.
 He got discouraged and dropped out.
 I am unable to drive and am not sure what to do!
 I don’t know what foods to eat or how to purchase any of the WW things I used to purchase at the meetings.
 All I do know is I am way heavier than I care to be….none of my clothes fit me…and my left knee is painful and swollen.
 The doctor told me today to try and lose weight of which may help my knee pain.
 That is why I’m writing to you.
 If you’re not the correct person I’d appreciate it if you let me know who I can contact.